-4. Once you log in, you'll get some text, and then a Unix prompt - probably but not necessarily a percent sign - with the cursor after it, like so:
+5. Next, you'll get a Unix prompt - possibly but not necessarily a percent sign - with the cursor after it, like so:

 There may be some information before the prompt character, such as the name of the computer that you've logged in to (which may be different from sooner.oscer.ou.edu), your user name, and so on.
 For purposes of these materials, we'll generally use the percent sign % to indicate the Unix prompt.